New

 Our exhibition area is one large open space.
 That means a lot of stimuli, but at the same time it gives a sense of an overview.
 Which is why we don’t have clearly defined zones.

-As additional support, that day we provide a visual roadmap (available in Dutch) and a stimulus basket containing items such as sunglasses, gloves, fidget toys, etc. to block unwanted stimuli.
+As additional support, that day we provide a visual roadmap, a sensory guide and a stimulus basket containing items such as sunglasses, gloves, fidget toys, etc. to block unwanted stimuli.

 Is it all getting too much?

 We understand completely.
-We have provided low-stimulus rest areas with teepees where people can take refuge, books to read (aloud) and weighted cuddly toys to help people catch their breath.
+We have provided three relaxation rooms with books to read (aloud), weighted cuddly toys and more to allow you to take a breather.

 Our staff are also given training about autism and they keep an extra eye on things on low-stimulus day.